RafaelBroseghini/site/content/posts/pi.md

 My Raspberry Pi kubernetes cluster runs on a k3s distribution, which is packaged as a single <70MB binary.
 Perfect for my use case!

-[Following the docs](https://docs.k3s.io/quick-start#install-script), to get a `k3s` cluster up and running on your 1 node RaspberryPi cluster all you need to do is run:
+[Following the docs](https://docs.k3s.io/quick-start#install-script), to get a `k3s` cluster up and running on my 1 node RaspberryPi cluster all I need to do is run:

-1. Append `cgroup_memory=1 cgroup_enable=memory` to the end of `/boot/firmware/cmdline.txt`
+Add `cgroup_memory=1 cgroup_enable=memory` to the end of `/boot/firmware/cmdline.txt`

 ```bash
 sudo reboot